Fixation for $\mathcal{U}$-Ising and $\mathcal{U}$-voter dynamics with frozen vertices: Notation and results

-Except in Section \ref{sec_dim1}, $\mathcal{U}$ will be an update family on $\mathds{Z}^2$.
-We assume $\mathcal{U}$ is either non-supercritical, or supercritical and contains no disjoint update rules.
-Since $\tilde q_c(\mathcal{U})$ can also be defined for supercritical and critical update families and is 0 for them (see Theorem 3.1 of \cite{Hartarsky2018}), we will often write ``$\rho^+>\tilde q_c(\mathcal{U})$'' as a more compact way to write ``$\rho^+>0$ if $\mathcal{U}$ is supercritical and contains no disjoint update rule or if $\mathcal{U}$ is critical, and $\rho^+>\tilde q_c(\mathcal{U})$ if $\mathcal{U}$ is subcritical''.
+Except in Section \ref{sec_dim1}, where the families will be one-dimensional, $\mathcal{U}$ will be an update family on $\mathds{Z}^2$, and we assume condition $(\mathcal{C})$ holds.
 We define a constant $r=r(\mathcal{U})=\max\{\|x\|_2 \,|\, x \in X, X \in \mathcal{U}\}$ which represents the range of $\mathcal{U}$.
+We also define $\mathcal{U}$-bootstrap percolation on a domain $D \subset \mathds{Z}^2$, which will always have \emph{healthy boundary conditions}: the dynamics is the same as the $\mathcal{U}$-bootstrap percolation dynamics explained in the Introduction, except that sites in $\mathds{Z}^2 \setminus D$ always remain healthy.
 From now on, the $\mathcal{U}$-bootstrap percolation with respect to the update family $\mathcal{U}$ will simply be called ``bootstrap percolation''.
-We also define bootstrap percolation on a domain $D \subset \mathds{Z}^2$, which will always have \emph{healthy boundary conditions}: the dynamics is the same as the $\mathcal{U}$-bootstrap percolation dynamics explained in the Introduction, except that sites in $\mathds{Z}^2 \setminus D$ remain always healthy.
-We notice that the bootstrap percolation dynamics is \emph{monotone}: if one starts the dyamics with more infected sites, at any later time there will be more infected sites.
+We notice that the bootstrap percolation dynamics is \emph{monotone}: if one has two sets of sites $A_1 \subset A_2$, and considers a first dynamics where the initially infected sites are the sites in $A_1$, and a second dynamics in which the initially infected sites are the sites in $A_2$, then it can be checked by recursion that for any integer $t$, the sites infected at time $t$ in the first dynamics are also infected at time $t$ in the second dynamics.

 In the remainder of this paper, we will work with the $\mathcal{U}$-voter dynamics, since the arguments for the $\mathcal{U}$-Ising dynamics are similar and simpler.
 If at some time a given site is at $+$ (respectively at $-$) and it is impossible for it to switch to $-$ (respectively to $+$) again without having two clocks ring at the same time (which has probability 0), we say the site is \emph{well fixed at $+$} (respectively at $-$) at this time.
 Almost surely, once a site is well fixed, it has fixated.
-For all $t \geq 0$, we denote by $\mathcal{F}_t$ the $\sigma$-algebra of everything that happens in the dynamics up to time $t$, including the initial states of the sites and which sites are frozen.
+For all $t \geq 0$, we denote by $\mathcal{F}_t$ the $\sigma$-algebra generated by the choice of the frozen sites, initial states of the sites, and by the clock rings and choices of update rules occurring in the time interval $[0,t]$.